 “My name is Cadmus, son of Agenor,” he began.
 “I am of a noble family; my grandfather was the deathless god Poseidon, although I and the rest of my family are of the mortal race.
 We are cattle herders who roam the desert lands far to the south and east of here.
 It was once a good, free life.
 But now sorrow has overtaken us.

-“Some years ago, my only sister Europa — the most beautiful girl in our land or, I have to believe, in any other — was gathering flowers in a meadow near the seashore with several of her young friends, as they were wont to do, when there burst upon them a majestic bull with hide of brightest chestnut, with a small silver circle between his brows, with eyes that gleamed with a strange intelligence, with horns shaped like a perfect crescent moon, with a fragrance that seemed like the breath of heaven itself.
+“Some years ago, my only sister Europa — the most beautiful girl in our land or, I have to believe, in any other — was gathering flowers in a meadow near the seashore with several of her young friends, when there burst upon them a majestic bull with hide of brightest chestnut, with a small silver circle between his brows, with eyes that gleamed with a strange intelligence, with horns shaped like a perfect crescent moon, with a fragrance that seemed like the breath of heaven itself.
 He walked directly up to my sister, but she felt no fear.
 He licked her neck, and she felt compelled to kiss him on his lips.
 Then he bowed down before her, inviting her to mount him.

 “‘Come, dear playmates,’ my sister said, ‘let us mount the bull here and take our pastime.
 For truly he will bear us on his back and carry all of us.
 How mild he is and dear and gentle to behold, no whit like other bulls.
 A mind as honest as a man’s possesses him, and he lacks nothing but speech.’

 “With that, she hopped lightly onto the back of the bull.
 But before her companions could join her, the beast sprang up and galloped away.
 Europa looked back helplessly as the bull ran down to the beach and then — I can hardly believe the tale, but the maidens all insist it to be true — ran out onto the waves as if they were solid ground, disappearing beyond the horizon!